Magic Fill

 PuzzleMe provides access to a clue database, powered by Matt Ginsburg's database, to assist with clue creation.
 Matt Ginsburg is a renowned crossword puzzle constructor and programmer, and his clue database is a valuable resource containing a vast collection of crossword clues.
 This database can provide inspiration and ensure the quality and relevance of your clues.

-- After generating a grid with Magic Fill, click the Edit Clues option.
+- After generating a grid with Magic Fill, click the Edit clues option.

 - In the clue editing interface, you can: